pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 console.log(deck);
 ```

-Let's add some more logic to make sure our card values match what they should be for a game of Blackjack
+Let's add some more logic to ensure our card values match what they should be for a game of Blackjack.

 ```js
 class DeckOfCards {